zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Max says, “I picked up a second shift.”
 A “shift” ( shift) refers to a period of time when people work.
 Usually this term is used for job s when people work at that particular location more than eight hours, or that there are people working at that location for more than eight hours.
 It might be, for example, a place where there is someone working 24 hours a day.
 Well, one person  is not going to work 24 hours straight, so they break up the day into shift s.

 So, if you work the day shift, you’re working proba bly from eight in the morning until around four or five in the afternoon.
 If you working the night shift, you’ll be working perhaps from four or five in the afternoon to midnight.
 If you’re working what we call the “graveyard shift,” you’re working probably from 11:00 at night or midnight to seven or eight in the morning.
-Those ar e “shifts,” then – divisions of the workday in a place that usually is open for mor e than eight hours.
+Those are “shifts,” then – divisions of the workday in a place that usually is open for mor e than eight hours.

 Max says he “picked up a second shift.”
 “To pick up ” here means to get, to obtain.
 He was working one shift, and now he’s pick ed up a second shift – which means, of course, he’s working more than eight hour s a day.
 Why has Max done this?
 Well, he says, “I could use the money.”
 When someone says, “I could use the money,” he means that he would be able to benef it from getting more money.
 He has some need of extra money.